 We do not expect to immediately derive profit from revenue from PPLS' services.
-Since its acquisition in September 2023, we have generated \$2.5 million in revenue from PPLS.
+Since its acquisition in September 2023, we have generated \$2.5 million in 2023 and \$9.4 million in 2024 in revenue from PPLS.
 Once we begin to generate such profit, there is no guarantee that it will be sufficient to realize the expected financial benefits of the acquisition.
 In addition, since we have limited experience operating a clinical laboratory, we may not accurately estimate the expenses we will incur.

-Operating a clinical laboratory is a new business for us, and the members of our management team have limited experience operating a CAP-accredited, CLIA-certified laboratory, which may limit the ability of investors to make an informed investment decision.
+We have a limited operating history operating a clinical laboratory, and the members of our management team have limited experience operating a CAP-accredited, CLIA-certified laboratory, which may limit the ability of investors to make an informed investment decision.